 8. Invest time in SEO

-SEO (search engine optimisation) makes your restaurant website more visible on search engines like Google, which can help drive more clicks and page visits.
-Local and organic search together make up the majority of web traffic, with 46% of Google searches local.
-This means customers in your geographic area are searching online for restaurants like yours.
+SEO (search engine optimisation) makes your restaurant website more visible in search engines like Google, which can help drive more clicks and page visits.
+Local and organic search together make up the majority of web traffic, with 80% of US customers searching for local businesses each week.
+This means customers in your local area are likely looking online for restaurants like yours.

-SEO strategies – such as optimising your webpages, creating blog content and encouraging other online publications to link back to your site – are low-cost ways to give your website more authority and provide customers with information they're seeking.
-You can then translate any traffic that results from your higher search ranking into direct sales by adding an online ordering solution to your website.
+SEO strategies—such as improving your web pages, creating blog content, and encouraging other online publications to link back to your site—are low-cost ways to give your website more authority and provide customers with the information they’re seeking.
+You can then turn any traffic that results from your higher search ranking into direct sales by adding an online ordering solution to your website.

 9. Start a loyalty programme

-Building a loyal customer base is a key component of a thriving restaurant.
-According to a 2024 National Restaurant Association report, 52% of adults say they belong to a loyalty programme at a restaurant, coffee shop, snack place or deli – and 96% of those members feel the programmes offer "better value for money".
+Building a loyal customer base is crucial for a successful restaurant.
+According to a 2024 National Restaurant Association report, 52% of adults say they are members of a loyalty programme at a restaurant, coffee shop, snack bar, or deli—and 96% of those members feel the programmes offer “more value for their money.”

-Not only does a loyalty programme help keep your restaurant top of mind for customers, but it also incentivises higher order values by encouraging customers to earn rewards at a quicker pace so they can redeem them sooner.
+A loyalty programme not only helps keep your restaurant front of mind for customers, but also encourages higher order values by motivating customers to earn rewards more quickly so they can redeem them sooner.

-You can also include additional perks like free delivery in your loyalty programme.
-Uber Direct, which offers on-demand delivery for orders placed directly with your business, makes it easy to go the extra mile for loyal, local customers.
-Plus, with 72% of people more likely to keep ordering from companies that offer express delivery, this kind of perk is a win-win for you and your customers.
+You can even include extra perks such as free delivery in your loyalty programme.
+Uber Direct, which provides on-demand delivery for orders placed directly with your business, makes it easy to go the extra mile for loyal local customers.
+Plus, with 72% of people more likely to keep ordering from companies that offer express delivery, this kind of perk is a win-win for both you and your customers.

 10. Start a subscription programme